utkarshsharma1/chess-java/README.md

 # chess-java
-This is a chess game implemented in Java during Inheritance, COC, Vjti.
+This is a chess game implemented in Java during Inheritance, COC, Vjti by Viraj Gawde & Utkarsh Sharma.